Brian Tyler scores fast and furious with Fast & Furious

 Fast & Furious will zoom into theaters on April 3, 2009 from Universal Pictures.

-You've only seen 11 images - click here for 30 more scoring session images for this film!
+You've only seen 11 images - click here for 30 more scoring session images !

 Related Composers: Brian Tyler